Dog phobia therapy where the end goal isn’t to love dogs…

 If you feel most comfortable starting in writing, contact me via this form

-If you’d like to see if we click live, book a free 15-min consultation below
+If you’d like to see if we click live and if this approach would actually help, book a free 15-min consultation below

 If you’ve decided you want to go straight for an initial session (for weekly therapy only!) to explore things in a bit more depth, book it below